Ryan Zinke broke ethics rules while leading Trump’s Interior Dept., watchdog finds

 Among the quirks of his tenure was his revival of an arcane military ritual that required a security staffer to hoist a special secretarial flag on the roof of the agency’s headquarters in downtown Washington whenever he entered the building.
 When the secretary went home for the day or traveled, the flag — a blue banner emblazoned with the agency’s bison seal flanked by seven white stars representing the Interior Department bureaus — came down.

-Zinke’s official portrait, which hangs at headquarters, shows him riding a horse in front of a tree-covered butte, a scene inspired by a photograph taken of him Bears Ears.
-President Biden restored full protections to it and Grand Staircase-Escalante last fall, at the urging of tribal activists and conservationists.
+Zinke’s official portrait, which hangs at headquarters, shows him riding a horse in front of a tree-covered butte, a scene inspired by a photograph taken of him at Bears Ears.
+President Biden restored full protections to it and Grand Staircase-Escalante in the fall, at the urging of tribal activists and conservationists.